yojimbo58/Test-One/README.md

 # Test-One
-Absolute first ttempt atanything remotely like this, Nothing to see here.
+Absolute first attempt at anything remotely like this, Nothing to see here.